The ultimate guide to visiting London

 If you’re looking for something trendy, The Exhibitionist Hotel is part art gallery, part boutique hotel located in a beautifully restored 18th century townhouse in Kensington.

-Book your ticket to London
+Book your train ticket to London

 London is a great place to explore if you’re travelling with a group of friends.
 With plenty of activities suitable for small and large groups, as well as plenty of fantastic places to eat, you can rest assured there will be something for every member of your group when visiting the capital.

-Things to see and do
+Things to see and do as a group

 Kayaking on the Thames